minimasoft/whatsabladerunner/DESIGN.md

-# Whatsabladerunner design
+# Whatsabladerunner Design

-## TL;DR;
+## TL;DR

-It's a bot that you command in WhatsApp self-chat so the bot can talk for you in other conversations.
+It is a bot that you command via WhatsApp self-chat, allowing the bot to speak on your behalf in other conversations.

 ## Code

-This is simple: event based with concurrency and trying to apply good golang practices (I know little of them so probably not following them).
+The architecture is simple: event-based with concurrency, aiming to apply idiomatic Go practices.

 There are only two key parts:

-### 1. Integration with whatsmeow for whatsapp comms
+### 1. Integration with `whatsmeow` for WhatsApp communications

-This just follows events from whatsmeow and forwards what's required to the bot core.
+This component follows events from `whatsmeow` and forwards required information to the bot core.

-### 2. Bot core
+### 2. Bot Core

-The bot core will apply pre-set prompt workflows to the events received and forward the responses to whatsmeow.
+The bot core applies pre-set prompt workflows to the received events and forwards the responses to `whatsmeow`.

-Each step of the state machine that represents a workflow will be a event to allow extensibility and easy testing.
+Each step of the state machine representing a workflow will be an event to allow extensibility and easy testing.
 Event trees should be documented.

 ## Governance

-whatsabladerunner, or "Blady" from now on, is governed by the user using three key elements:
+Whatsabladerunner (referred to as "Blady" from now on) is governed by the user using three key elements:

 1. Tasks
 2. Behaviors